 We’ve recently been able to take our life on the road and travel full-time because of our effort to find location independent work.
 This means we don’t have to take time off of work in order to travel.
 Dan landed a remote job as a software consultant by simply asking for the opportunity to work from home during his interview.
 Although the job wasn’t posted as a remote position, he asked anyway and they agreed!

 Lindsay’s story is a bit different.
 She had to quit her job as a Kindergarten teacher and has sought out freelance work in order to replace her income.
-It’s been a slow process and has required her to invest in learning new skills, networking, and “selling herself”, but little by little she’s built up a steady income.
+It’s been a slow process and has required her to invest in learning new skills, networking, and “marketing her skills”, but little by little she’s built up a steady income.

-She currently writes for Camping World and Winnebago, while also doing some virtual assistant work and blogging consulting on the side.
-She also wrote and self-published her own book, called Follow Your Detour.
+She currently writes for Camping World and Winnebago, and also wrote and self-published her own book, called Follow Your Detour.
 After only a year, she’s nearly making as much as she was as a teacher with a Master’s degree!

-We’re working hard to continue to build a passive income stream, which will allow us to earn money without exchanging our time.
+Passive income streams will allow us to earn money without consistently exchanging our time.
 This will make a life of full-time travel much more sustainable and enjoyable.